rsathish29/NumberConverter/README.md

 4. JVM Dashboard is already preconfigured that displays various JVM Metrics.
 You can click on "JVM(Micrometer)" to see various metrics of the JVM[Refer the red box on previous image]

-5. The dashboard looks something like this
+5. The dashboard looks something like this.
+Try changing the time duration from 24 hours to 15 mins or 30 mins.

 ![JVM_Dash-Part1.png](JVM_Dash-Part1.png)